House of Commons Members' Fund Act 2016

 The House of Commons Members' Fund Act 2016 (c.
-18) is an act of the Parliament of the United Kingdom, introduced under the Ten Minute Rule by Sir Paul Beresford, to consolidate the provisions of the House of Commons Members' Fund.
+18) is an act of the Parliament of the United Kingdom.

 Background

 The House of Commons Members' Fund (HCMF) was established in 1939, before a pension scheme was established in 1964, to help former Members and their dependants who had financial difficulty.

+Passage

+The act was passed as a private member's bill, introduced under the Ten Minute Rule by Sir Paul Beresford.

 Provisions

-The act repealed the following acts of Parliament: